The open dihypergraph dichotomy for generalized Baire spaces and its applications: Introduction

-At the end of Section \ref{section: applications}, we prove some implications and separations between applications of the open dihypergraph dichotomy such as the Kechris-Louveau-Woodin dichotomy, its generalization to arbitrary sets, the $\kappa$-perfect set property, versions of the Hurewicz dichotomy and the analogue of the Jayne-Rogers theorem.
-These rely on the comparison relation between dihypergraphs introduced in Subsection~\ref{subsection: full dihypergraphs}.
-For example, the next results follow as special cases from Remark~\ref{remark: PSP THD non weakly compact}, Proposition~\ref{connection btw KLW, KLWdis and PSP}, and Corollaries \ref{cor: KLW implies THD weakly compact} and~\ref{cor: THD implies JR weakly compact}.
+At the end of Section \ref{section: applications}, \todol{This paragraph changed due to changes in Section 6.6} we prove some implications and separations between applications of the open dihypergraph dichotomy such as the above versions of the Hurewicz dichotomy, the Kechris--Louveau--Woodin dichotomy and its generalization to arbitrary sets, the $\kappa$-perfect set property, and the analogue of the Jayne--Rogers theorem.
+Several of these results rely on the comparison relation between dihypergraphs introduced in Subsection~\ref{subsection: full dihypergraphs}.
+For example, the next results follow as special cases from Propositions~\ref{connection btw KLW, KLWdis and PSP} \ref{prop: PSP KLW new}, and \ref{prop: PSP THD new} and Corollaries~\ref{cor: THD implies JR weakly compact} and~\ref{cor: KLW to THD new}.